Boric acid: Toxicology

-Based on mammalian median lethal dose (LD_{50}) rating of 2,660 mg/kg body mass, boric acid is only poisonous if taken internally or inhaled in large quantities.
+Based on mammalian median lethal dose (LD_{50}) rating of 2.66 g/kg body mass, boric acid is only poisonous if taken internally or inhaled in large quantities.
 The Fourteenth Edition of the Merck Index indicates that the LD_{50} of boric acid is 5.14 g/kg for oral dosages given to rats, and that 5 to 20 g/kg has produced death in adult humans.
 For a 70 kg adult, at the lower 5 g/kg limit, 350 g could produce death in humans.
-For comparison's sake, the LD_{50} of salt is reported to be 3.75 g/kg in rats according to the Merck Index.
+For comparison's sake, the LD_{50} of table salt is reported to be 3.75 g/kg in rats according to the Merck Index.
 According to the Agency for Toxic Substances and Disease Registry, "The minimal lethal dose of ingested boron (as boric acid) was reported to be 2–3 g in infants, 5–6 g in children, and 15–20 g in adults. [...]
 However, a review of 784 human poisonings with boric acid (10–88 g) reported no fatalities, with 88% of cases being asymptomatic."
 Human studies in three borate exposure-rich comparison groups (U.S. Borax mine and production facility workers, Chinese boron workers, Turkish residents living near boron-rich regions) produced no indicators of developmental toxicity in blood and semen tests.
 The highest estimated exposure was 5 mg B/kg/day, likely due to eating in contaminated workplaces, more than 100 times the average daily exposure.

 Long-term exposure to boric acid may be of more concern, causing kidney damage and eventually kidney failure (see links below).
 Although it does not appear to be carcinogenic, studies in dogs have reported testicular atrophy after exposure to 32 mg/(kg⋅day) for 90 days.
 This level, were it applicable to humans at like dose, would equate to a cumulative dose of 202 g over 90 days for a 70 kg adult, not far lower than the above LD_{50}.

 According to the CLH report for boric acid published by the Bureau for Chemical Substances Lodz, Poland, boric acid in high doses shows significant developmental toxicity and teratogenicity in rabbit, rat, and mouse fetuses, as well as cardiovascular defects, skeletal variations, and mild kidney lesions.
 As a consequence in the 30th ATP to EU directive 67/548/EEC of August 2008, the European Commission decided to amend its classification as reprotoxic category 2 and to apply the risk phrases R60 (may impair fertility) and R61 (may cause harm to the unborn child).

 At a 2010 European Diagnostics Manufacturing Association (EDMA) Meeting, several new additions to the substance of very high concern (SVHC) candidate list in relation to the Registration, Evaluation, Authorisation and Restriction of Chemicals Regulations 2007 (REACH) were discussed.
 Following the registration and review completed as part of REACH, the classification of boric acid CAS 10043-35-3 / 11113-50-1 is listed from 1 December 2010 is H360FD (May damage fertility.
 May damage the unborn child).